Discover a wealth of interesting, entertaining and informative stories in each issue, delivered to you six times per year.

 Not much is known of Lizzie Cyr.
 Her arrest record indicates she was five foot six, with brown eyes and a dark complexion.
-She was born in Canada and described as an “H.B” or half-breed.
+She was born in Canada and described as a mix of First Nations and European descent.
 “Wife” is listed as her occupation, “vagrant” (or prostitute) as her criminal occupation.
 Her mug shot shows a woman who looks friendly but shy, maybe a little scared.
 However, in profile, eyes downcast and a defeated expression on her face, Cyr looks much older than her twenty-nine years.

 She was turned in to police by John James Ryan on May 17, 1917.
 Though they had known each other for a number of years, Ryan and Cyr had most recently met six days earlier.
 After admitting she was broke and had no place to stay, Ryan allowed Cyr to spend the night at his place.
 They had intercourse, for which he paid her ten dollars.
 The next morning, Saturday, she became sick and remained at Ryan's place for another night.
 By Sunday, May 13, Ryan had grown tired of her company and kicked her out.
 Some days later, Ryan himself became ill – with gonorrhea.
 Having had the disease seven years earlier, Ryan did not go to a doctor for diagnosis but went straight to the drugstore for medicine.
 The next day he sought out Cyr and offered her a deal: if she paid for his treatment, he wouldn't turn her in.
 Cyr refused and Ryan reported her to the police.
 She was arrested the same afternoon.
 She had no money in her possession.